This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child's abdominal pain gets worse.

-- Your child vomits blood, or you see blood in your child's bowel movement.
+- Your child vomits blood, or you see blood in his or her bowel movement.

-- Your child's pain gets worse when he moves or walks.
+- Your child's pain gets worse when he or she moves or walks.

 - Your child has vomiting that does not stop.

 - Your male child's pain moves into his genital area.

 - Your child's abdomen becomes swollen or very tender to the touch.